 On our 10km run we found the experience wasn't as pleasurable.
 Not only did the sound performance deteriorate as the headphones loosened in our ears with the constant movement, but the left headphone fell out twice when we went to wipe our brow of sweat - sending it flying into the road.
 Apple doesn't sell these as a pair of sports headphones, sure, but that does negate one of what could be a potential strength.

-However the AirPods are great in terms of connectivity, which is where they come into their own.
+Regardless of what you think of the design, the AirPods are great in terms of connectivity, which is where they come into their own.
 They are really clever in terms of functionality and sound isolation for voice calls, whether you like the look of them or not.